mitchwagner/prp/README.md

 # Pathway Reconstruction Pipeline

-This repository tracks code used for evaluating algorithms for signaling pathway reconstruction.
+This project provides a framework for running jobs related to pathway reconstruction.
+In general, such jobs take as input an interactome and a pathway collection; the framework is general enough to encompass a wide variety of such tasks.

 ## Setup